What precautions can you take against warfarin side effects?

 - Aspirin or aspirin-containing products

-- Ibuprofen (Advil, Motrin, others) or naproxen (Aleve, Anaprox)
+- Ibuprofen (Advil, Motrin, others) or naproxen sodium (Aleve, Anaprox)

 - Cold or allergy medicines